aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/apache.md

 %}

 ## Step 3: Check built-in Apache HTTP server dashboard in OpenSearch
-For Apache HTTP server logs, Log Hub will create a built-in sample dashboard.
+For Apache HTTP server logs, Centralized Logging with OpenSearch will create a built-in sample dashboard.

 1. Open OpenSearch dashboard in your browser.
 2. Go to **Dashboard** section in the left sidebar.